 Plants are also a source of shelter for the animals in your tank.
 They are often used when animals are stressed by light or boisterous tank mates.

-Small species of Buce will make a home for bottom-dwelling fish, but those higher up with enjoy the taller species.
+Small species of Buce will make a home for bottom-dwelling fish, but those higher up enjoy the taller species.

 It is difficult to give a detailed description of Buce as a genus because each species looks a little different.